towersvault/shinpokered/README.md

 - CUT is not needed to get to Lt.
 Surge and Erika (a blocking event replaces the Vermilion shrub).
 - Yellow version learnsets have been integrated and stone evolutions gain back some level-up moves.
 - Hitting with a trapping move reduces its user's speed by 25% until recalculated via some other effect.
-- Trapping move users play their cry on the move's final turn.
+- Trapping moves play a 'poof' animation on the move's final turn.

 Cheats and Secrets!
 - A pokemon with Pay Day in your top slot will tip you off to a lucky slot machine and when it's in a special payout mode.